prof-biney/bank_app/README.md

 ![BankApp Logo](/assets/images/logo.png)

 BankApp is a modern, feature-rich mobile banking application built with React Native and Expo.
 It provides users with a seamless banking experience, allowing them to manage their accounts, cards, and transactions on the go.
-The application uses Appwrite for backend services and a lightweight server (Bun + Hono) for card storage and payment flows (deployable to Fly.io or run locally).
+The application uses Firebase for backend services and a lightweight server (Bun + Hono) for card storage and payment flows (deployable to Fly.io or run locally).

 ## 📱 Features

 - **User Authentication**
-  - Secure sign-in and sign-up functionality
+  - Secure sign-in and sign-up with Firebase Auth
   - Email validation and password strength requirements
   - Persistent sessions with AsyncStorage
   - Comprehensive error handling with user-friendly messages